Permafrost/Tundra/SERVICES.md

 ### tundra.string:capitalize

 Capitalizes the first character in either the first word or all words in the given string.

 #### Inputs:

 * `$string` is the string to be capitalized.
-* `$mode `is an optional choice that determines whether all words or only the first word is capitalized:
+* `$mode` is an optional choice that determines whether all words or only the first word is capitalized.
+Defaults to capitalizing all words, if not specified:
-  * `all words`
+  * all words
-  * `first word`
+  * first word

-  Defaults to `all words`, if not specified.

 #### Outputs: